WCI-Limerick/winnerschapel-limerick/content/index.md

 ---

 #title
-<span class="bg-gradient-to-r from-indigo-400 to-pink-600 bg-clip-text text-transparent">Winners Chapel International Limerick</span>
+Winners Chapel International Limerick

 #description
-Liberating the world through the preaching of the Word of Faith
+<span class="bg-gradient-to-r from-indigo-400 to-pink-600 bg-clip-text text-transparent">Liberating the world through the preaching of the Word of Faith</span>
 ::